maya-papaya/Analyzing-Protests-Through-Tweets/README.md

 Twitter notably had to jump hurdles with [the Indian government](https://www.npr.org/2021/02/17/968641246/twitter-in-standoff-with-indias-government-over-free-speech-and-local-law) about suppressing the backlash against the farm laws.
 Accounts were suspended at first and hashtags were reduced.
 As Twitter struggled between free speech and the government's orders, I wonder if this affected the results somehow.

 However, the public seems to be divided equally between negative, neutral, and positive reactions.
 The majority is overall neutral.
 The rest is more negatively positioned towards the movement, while the minority of tweets are positive.
 The traffic caused and the MP's smashed window seemed to have almost no change compared to the total sentiment.
 During the Republic's Day violence, though, the number of negative tweets drastically went up to almost 50% of the total number of tweets.
 Again, though, these results may not reflect the true sentiment towards the movement: the Indian government tried to suppress Twitter and shut down the internet in order to prevent support for the farmers.
-Also, this analysis doesn't exactly specify whether the negative tweets were directed towards the farmers or the government (it's likely that they were directed toward both).
+Also, this analysis doesn't exactly specify whether the negative tweets were directed toward the farmers or the government (it's likely that they were directed toward both).

 ### Women's March

-The Women's March during its first protest seemed to be greatly supported.
+The Women's March, during its first protest, seemed to be greatly supported.
 However, I think it would be an interesting project in the future to research how they are viewed today.
 An explanation for its widely-varying keywords may be because it was "[more than an anti-Trump protest,](https://www.vox.com/2017/1/21/14342942/womens-march-inauguration-trump-protest-goals-feminism-demands)" as *Vox* writes.
 The movement touched on many different conversations and issues considered especially vulnerable under the new Trump administration, "[including women’s and reproductive rights, criminal justice, defense of the environment and the rights of immigrants, Muslims, LGBT people and the disabled.](https://www.history.com/this-day-in-history/womens-march)" This explains why conversations around Shariah law were so prevalent throughout the march.

 ### As a whole...